How to ensure sick people actually do self isolate if infected with Covid-19

 In the event a widespread outbreak occurs here, continue the payments for the period deemed to assist containment as they have in Japan.

 As well, people are already posting letters and signs from employers stating if they miss too many shifts they will either lose fulltime hours or be fired.
-The province should ensure that non union workers know their rights surrounding this kind of situation, in their daily press conferences.
+The province should ensure that non union workers know their rights surrounding this kind of situation, in their daily press conferences, and legislate policy to prevent such dismissals.

 Problem solved. ( how long will it take the feds to act?
 Clocks ticking)